alberto-lobo/seat_mobility_test/README.md

 ## Explications:
 - I decided to test from outside to inside because like that I dont have to test every single class that i already tests in the acceptance test
 - I decide to use the hexagonal architecture to separate every component

-## next steps
-- WIP: add docker to execute application without install everythin on your systems.
-I had some problems with docker in my computer so I couldn't test if containers are up correctly.
-- Make file to simplify installation with just some commands